Code-Institute-Submissions/ci-frontend-project1/README.md

 'Contact' item is a dropdown link that consists of 4 items - Location, E-mail, Phone and Queries.

-1a.
+1b.
 The results of testing 'Contact' dropdown link items are as follows:
 i.
 Location - when this is clicked, users will see a modal/pop-up window of an embedded google map location.
 ii.
 E-mail - when this is clicked, users will see a modal/pop-up window of an empty e-mail message, addressed To: yoga@domain.com with a subject: Hello.
 iii.
 Phone - when this is clicked, users will be linked to a phone-dialer to make the call.
 iv.
 Queries - when this is clicked, users will be directed to a [Form](https://oraclebun.github.io/ci-frontend-project1/forms.html).

+Users will be able to see the navigation toggler icon for lower mid to small screen sizes as the navigation bar will collapse.
+The navbar will only expand for higher-mid to large screen sizes.

 2. Second Section (Articles Page)
 When users enter this page, they should see a main heading 'Why we should yoga' and 3 cards that links to external websites.